puchtuning/RaspberryAQ-Controller/README.md

 git clone https://github.com/puchtuning/RaspberryAQ-Controller.git
 ```

 Now you can install the software with our install script.
+The script will check what is installed and install the missing components.
 This script will automatically reboot your system, after its done installing.
 ```bash
 cd RaspberryAQ-Controller/_install/
 sudo bash install.sh
 ```
-**Make sure to run this script just once!
-Otherwise it corrupts your files.**
-We are working on a solution for that.

 ## Running the RaspberryAQ-Controller